 Then fill up your dye bottles with water and shake to get all the powder mixed through.
 Be careful when taking off the lids of the dye, because once you shake, sometimes pressure is built in, and the dye will splatter a bit.

-Tie Dye Tip #2: If you want the dye to really soak through the shirt, you can also wet the shirt before applying dye.
+Tie Dye Tip #2: If you want the dye to really soak through the shirt, you can also wet the cotton shirt before applying dye.

 Here are the tie dye patterns my kids chose: